 Remaining funds may be awarded to support the planning and development stages of projects that are not reasonably expected to begin construction within 24 months after funding is awarded.
 However, as stated in Section 6 - Eligible Projects, this grant program requires expenditure or encumbrance and liquidation by June 30, 2028 for half of the available funding and June 30, 2029 for the other half of the funding.
 Eligible projects include innovative or transformative projects (i.e., advancing new ideas or methods), as well as implementing pilot demonstration projects (i.e., an initial small-scale implementation that is used to prove the viability of a project idea) that advance the purpose, goals and objectives (Section 2 - Purpose, Goals and Objectives) of the Port and Freight Infrastructure Program.
 Applicants should clearly articulate how the project will be transformative to the freight industry, or a novel innovation that perhaps has not been implemented before in California.
-Project sponsors seeking Port and Freight Infrastructure Program funding for the planning and development of innovative projects or the implementation of pilot demonstration projects should clearly indicate that their projects should be considered for innovative, transformative or pilot project funding.
+Project sponsors seeking Port and Freight Infrastructure Program funding for the planning and development of innovative projects or the implementation of pilot demonstration projects (that are not reasonably expected to begin construction within 24 months after funding is awarded) should clearly indicate that their projects should be considered for innovative, transformative or pilot project funding.

-Applicants should submit an electronic Project Programming Request (ePPR) form as part of their application for funding.
-Instructions about how to access and fill out this form can be found here: ePPR log-in and instructions webpage.
+Applicants should submit a Project Programming Request (PPR) form as part of their application for funding.
+Instructions about how to access and fill out this form can be found here: PPR log-in and instructions webpage.